List of commercial failures in video game consoles: Vectrex

-Though its independent monitor could display only monochrome visuals, the console's vector-based graphics and arcade-style controller with analog joystick allowed developers to create a strong games library with faithful conversions of arcade hits and critically praised exclusives.
-However, its release shortly before the video game crash of 1983 doomed it to an early grave.
+Though its independent monitor could display only monochrome visuals, the console's vector-based graphics and arcade-style controller with analog joystick allowed developers to create a strong games library with conversions of arcade hits and critically praised exclusives.
+However, its release shortly before the video game crash of 1983 has doomed it to an early grave.

 Virtual Boy

+A North American Virtual Boy model.

 This red monochromatic 3-D "virtual reality" system was widely panned by critics and failed due to issues related to players getting eye strain, stiff necks, nausea, and headaches when playing it, along with the console's price and lack of portability.
 It came out in 1995 and was Nintendo's first failed console release.
-Gunpei Yokoi, the designer of the platform and the person largely credited for the success of the original Game Boy handheld and the Metroid series of games, resigned from the company shortly after the Virtual Boy ceased sales in order to start his own company, although for reasons unrelated to the console's performance.
+Gunpei Yokoi, the designer of the platform and the person largely credited for the success of the original Game Boy handheld and the Metroid series of games, resigned from the company shortly after the Virtual Boy ceased sales to start his own company, although for reasons unrelated to the console's performance.
 The Virtual Boy was included in a Time "50 Worst Inventions" list published in May 2010.